The Registry Theatre

 |

-Featuring: Pednderecki String Quartet, Ben Smith, piano - Guest Artist, Jerzy Kaplanek; Jeremy Bell - violinists, Christine Vlajk, viola; Katie Schlaikjer, cello
+Featuring: Penderecki String Quartet, Ben Smith, piano - Guest Artist, Jerzy Kaplanek; Jeremy Bell - violinists, Christine Vlajk, viola; Katie Schlaikjer, cello,

 The Penderecki String Quartet has been the WLU Quartet In Residence since 1992.
 Only violinist Jerzy Kaplanek is from the original group as it was in Poland before they left for the U.S. and then Canada.
 The K-W Chamber Music Society has devloped an extremely close relationship with this wonderful quartet. usually sponsooring concerts by them three or four t imes a year.
 Or more!
 They toour all over the world and are undooubtedly one of Canada's very finest string qauartets.